Isolus/ntwitter/README.md

 ## Installation

-You can install ntwitter and its dependencies with npm: `npm install twitter-ng`.
+You can install twitter-ng and its dependencies with npm: `npm install twitter-ng`.

 ## Getting started